 The “Inoperable” or High-Risk Aortic Stenosis Patient

 Here are some essential questions to be asked every time a heart patient is deemed to have an inoperable aortic valve:

 - What makes an aortic stenosis patient inoperable?

 - How can we improve on our surgical solutions to save the life of a high-risk aortic stenosis case?

 Well, let me give you first a quick, down-to-earth introduction to the technical aspects involved in a successful aortic valve operation.
-Once you know what the basic technical challenges and options are, you will appreciate the solutions we have developed in high risk aortic stenosis or insufficiency cases.
-These new technologies have made a tremendous difference for so many heart patients that were otherwise hopeless and were considered to have an inoperable aortic valve.
+Once you know what the basic technical challenges and options are, you will appreciate the solutions we have developed in high-risk aortic stenosis or insufficiency cases.
+These new technologies have made a tremendous difference for so many “inoperable” heart patients that were otherwise hopeless and were considered to have an inoperable aortic valve.

 There are essentially two malfunctions that can affect an aortic valve:

 - Aortic Stenosis.
 The valve has become heavily calcified and it does not open up wide anymore.
 This situation creates a lethal mechanical obstruction that impairs the ability of the heart to empty out properly with each heartbeat.
 Fainting spells, dizziness, chest pain, congestive heart failure, swollen legs are characteristic symptoms of this condition.
 If the valve is not promptly replaced, a patient with symptoms will not survive much longer.
 Let me put it into perspective for you: Symptomatic aortic stenosis not treated by surgery can cause death much faster than an advanced colon or breast cancer!!